freedomjs/tutorial/content/04dorabelladesign.md

 functionality is best broken up into separate logical components.
 A chat application must perform at minimum:

-- Maintenance and reporting of client status (i.e. if you are online)
+- Maintenance and reporting of client status (i.e. if you are online, your username)
-- Reporting of peer status (i.e. if your friends are online)
+- Reporting of peer status (i.e. if your friends are online, their usernames)
 - Sending/receiving messages with peers
-- Displaying messages sent/received, client/peer online status, etc.
+- Displaying messages sent/received, client/peer online status/names, etc. (aka
+"user interface")

 On top of that, we want our particular chat application to sign and encrypt outgoing messages and verify and decrypt incoming ones.
 And since we're using